bxparks/AceButton/examples/MemoryBenchmark/README.md

 and `free()` so if any other library brings those in (e.g. the `String` class), then the incremental cost is not significant.

+In v1.8, adding support for `kEventLongReleased` increased the flash memory consumption by 8 to 56 bytes.

 ## Arduino Nano

 * 16MHz ATmega328P